 Written very quickly: 9. you might leave me. (then writes another "you might" but can't come up with anything else)

 So, we play, "Let's pretend I never leave you!"
 We discuss how life will look if they keep up this control game.
 Then we compare it with how life will look if they allow themselves to be brave enough to love me.
 Siblings started chiming in.
-I explained how their sibling who is healing is STILL nervous every single day they'll get left again, but wakes up every morning and decides to be brave just one more day ... one more time.
+I explained how their sibling is STILL nervous every single day they'll get left again, but wakes up every morning and decides to be brave just one more day ... one more time.
 It will continue to be very scary for a very long time, but is it worth the risk.
 We recapped the many, very difficult behaviors they have shared with us over the last ten months.
 Yet, through all of them (and they have been very, very, very, very NOT GREAT!)
 I am still here.

 I reminded my child how I had heard about most of their choices before they came to live with us, and Dad and I still said, "We want to be their parents forever."
 The conversation carried on from there.

 Today, this child has decided to be brave and try it out.
 They may have more days where it is just too frightening.
 Yet, last night we reached the core of this particular fear.
 It took little bits of everything, as well as a random "pop quiz" approach.
+And by writing back and forth, it was much less triggering and threatening.
+It was also kinda' fun.

 I don't think parents need to stockpile a little parenting toolbox.
 I look at it more as an arsenal.
 It's a big task, worth a big effort.
 Sometimes you just have to get really quiet to remember this ... and get back to the point where you're willing to do it.